 On July 7th, it is time to indulge on National Strawberry Sundae Day.
 Each year on this day, Americans combine vanilla or strawberry ice cream, strawberry sauce, fresh strawberries, and whipped cream.
 Make several strawberry sundaes, and enjoy this delicious treat with friends and family.

-While the oldest known record of an ice cream sundae is an Ithica, NY advertisement, the originator of the dessert is cooly debated.
-The October 5, 1892 ad in the Ithica Daily Journal spelled the ice cream treat with the conventional day of the week spelling – Sunday.
+While the oldest known record of an ice cream sundae is an Ithaca, NY advertisement, the originator of the dessert is cooly debated.
+The October 5, 1892 ad in the Ithaca Daily Journal spelled the ice cream treat with the conventional day of the week spelling – Sunday.